 The HPF is supported by the Australian Government’s Overseas Aid Program (AusAid), the British Government’s Department for International Development (DFID), the Canadian International Development Agency (CIDA), the European Union (EU), the Swedish International Development and Cooperation Agency (SIDA) and the United States Agency for International Development (USAID).

-Our consortium’s adaptive programming approach has ensured continuous service delivery throughout the outbreak of conflict and continuing instability, as well as responding to additional demands from GRSS.
+Our consortium’s adaptive programming approach has ensured continuous service delivery throughout the outbreaks of conflict and continuing instability, as well as responding to additional demands from GRSS.

-- 439,316 mothers-to-be attended first antenatal care appointments, with 139, 522 continuing though to fourth antenatal visit
+- 736, 814 mothers-to-be attended first antenatal care appointments, with 139, 522 continuing though to fourth antenatal visit

-- With female representation of 35% on health committees, we are supporting community health structures and promoting community engagement and ownership of health facilities, a key factor in strengthening the sustainability of services.
+- With female representation of 30% on health committees, we are supporting community health structures and promoting community engagement and ownership of health facilities, a key factor in strengthening the sustainability of services.

 Read the latest on the project on the HPF blog.